davidyim85/seal_git_workflow/README.md

-dev branch update
+dev branch update.

-News from the team
+News from the team.